highcharts/node-export-server/README.md

 - `--debuggingPort`: Specifies the debugging port (defaults to `9222`).
 - `--enableWs`: Enables or disables the WebSocket connection (defaults to `false`).
 - `--wsReconnect`: Controls whether or not to try reconnecting to the WebSocket server in case of a disconnect (defaults to `false`).
-- `--wsrejectUnauthorized`: Determines whether the client verifies the server's SSL/TLS certificate during the handshake process (defaults to `false`).
+- `--wsRejectUnauthorized`: Determines whether the client verifies the server's SSL/TLS certificate during the handshake process (defaults to `false`).
 - `--wsPingTimeout`: The timeout, in milliseconds, for the heartbeat mechanism between the client and server (defaults to `16000`).
 - `--wsReconnectInterval`: The interval, in milliseconds, for the reconnect attempt (defaults to `3000`).
 - `--wsReconnectAttempts`: The number of reconnect attempts before returning a connection error (defaults to `3`).
 - `--wsMessageInterval`: The interval, in milliseconds, for auto sending the data through a WebSocket connection (defaults to `3600000`).
+- `--wsGatherAllOptions`: Decides whether or not to gather all chart's options or only ones defined in the **telemetry.json** file (defaults to `false`).
-- `--wsUrl`: The URL of the WebSocket server (defaults to ``).
+- `--wsUrl`: The URL of the WebSocket server (defaults to `false`).
-- `--wsSecret`: The secret used to create a JSON Web Token sent to the WebSocket server (defaults to ``).
+- `--wsSecret`: The secret used to create a JSON Web Token sent to the WebSocket server (defaults to `false`).

 # HTTP Server